NicholasRasi/FL-Simulator/docs/analyzer.md

 The analyzer allows to:
 - plot graphs
 - export a report file (Markdown) with all the graphs
-- get information about the execution
+- get information about the execution on the console and in a html file.

 ### Available graphs
 When the simulation is repeated multiple times, the standard deviation is plotted with a vertical line, for every round.